-Do you want to taste the best churros in Almuñécar?
+Do you want to taste delicious churros in Almuñécar?
 We all love our fried dough and for some reason, they taste so much better when someone else makes them.
 Of course all around Spain you will find your churros and chocolate, and it is no different in Almuñécar.
 You will find an abundance of churrerias around town, but we do have some favorites to tell you about.
 The perfect place to socialize on a Saturday or Sunday morning!

 What are Churros?